apcode/tensorflow_fasttext/README.md

       --vocab_file=vocab.txt \
       --model_dir=model

+Use the provided script to train easily:

+    train_classifier.sh path-to-data-directory

 # Facebook Examples

+<< NOT IMPLEMENTED YET >>

 You can compare with Facebook's fastText by running similar examples to what's provided in their repository.